shivamsanju/ragswift/README.md

-# 🚀 RAG Framework for Scalable Document Ingestion and Retrieval
+# 🚀 Ragswift - Empowering Scalable RAG Framework for Effortless Document Ingestion and Retrieval at Scale

-## Overview
+## 🔗 Overview

+Ragswift is an advanced RAG framework meticulously crafted for the efficient handling of extensive document ingestion and retrieval tasks.
+Eliminate concerns associated with document management within your RAG pipeline, as this scalable solution allows for seamless self-hosting, enabling centralized control and sharing of embeddings.

-Welcome to the RAG Framework, a cutting-edge solution designed for scalable document ingestion and retrieval.
-Leveraging distributed computing with Ray, this framework empowers users to seamlessly process vast amounts of documents in parallel across multiple CPU and GPU nodes.
-The inclusion of Qdrant disk-based indexing ensures support for the scale of billions of vectors, making it a robust choice for large-scale applications.
+It harnesses the power of distributed computing through Ray, empowering users to effortlessly process vast document sets in parallel across multiple CPU and GPU nodes.
+The incorporation of Qdrant disk-based indexing and storage guarantees robust support for the scale of billions of vectors, positioning Ragswift as a formidable choice for large-scale applications.

+Moreover, Ragswift will soon feature compute autoscaling capabilities using kubernetes, ensuring that you only pay for the compute resources you use.
+This cost-efficient model enhances the platform's flexibility, allowing users to scale their infrastructure dynamically in response to varying workloads, optimizing both performance and cost-effectiveness.

+## 🔗 Getting Started (Docker)

+Follow these steps to get started with the RAG Framework:

+1. Clone the repository
+2. Configure your settings: Edit the configuration file (.env) to customize the framework based on your requirements.
+The sample .env is given in .env.example
+3. Run using docker: `docker compose up`
+4. The api docs will be availaible at `http://localhost:5005/docs`

-## Demo
+## 🔗 Demo

 https://github.com/shivamsanju/ragswift/assets/103770073/ed55385f-8dba-446d-a5a6-9f447b1c0209

-## Key Features
+## 🔗 Key Features

 ### 1. Distributed Computing with Ray 🌐